Type 2 Diabetes in Children

 Nationally Recognized

 We are recognized by the American Diabetes Association for our diabetes self-management education.
-In addition, we were the first center in the Southeast to offer specialized care for children with type 2 diabetes and insulin resistance.
+In addition, we were the first center in the Southeast to offer specialized care for children with Type 2 diabetes and insulin resistance.

 A Team of Specialists

-We address all the health challenges that can occur with obesity and type 2 diabetes -- from high blood pressure and sleep apnea to hormone and other problems.
+We address all the health challenges that can occur with obesity and Type 2 diabetes -- from high blood pressure and sleep apnea to hormone and other problems.
 We evaluate your child’s overall health and work closely with pediatricians, cardiologists, nephrologists (kidney doctors), orthopedic specialists, and other specialists to tailor your child’s treatment to their unique needs.

 Family-Centered Care

 Family-centered care helps you manage life with diabetes.
-Our care team will help you and your child understand and follow treatment guidelines, and incorporate good diet and exercise habits into your family’s lifestyle.
+Our care team will help you and your child understand and follow treatment guidelines, and incorporate good eating, drinking, and exercise habits into your family’s lifestyle.
 Through one-on-one support from our care team as well as our comprehensive diabetes classes, we empower your child and you to take control of your child’s health.

 Experienced Pediatric Endocrinologists